 Consider any ‘How to’ topic as a way to reach your potential client.
 If you are a fitness coach with a niche focus on mountain bikers, you can write about how to prepare for a long distance outing during winter.

 Besides how-to guides, you can create beginner guides or even ultimate guides filled with valuable information, if you are up to a challenge.

 Really consider what will give your ideal client valuable information, and write with them in mind.
 Our own post ‘How to Guard Your Blog’s Reputation’ has the same intention – providing valuable information to our readers.

 Lists can be super helpful, packed with advice in an easy-to-read format.
-Your imagination is the limit and think outside of the box.
+Your imagination is the limit and I encourage you to think outside of the box.

 Here’s a suggestion if you are a career coach: list career options for active people who would dread sitting in an office.
 These options are endless, and any therapist or coach can conceive listicle ideas that would benefit their clients.